Ahmiere/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.

   3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+     > The Object-Oriented Principle that best applies to the modifications made in this step would be Encapsulation.

   4. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.